AnnaMoudra/Metadata/README.md

 ## Collection of scripts to prep data for BananaGL

 * grid_test - cityseer tool tests
-* mosty - Molday bridges condition data
+* mosty - Moldau bridges condition data, export from CSV to SHP and link with bridge geometry
 * pamatky - Prague tourism destination data